-Here’s everything you need to know about ways to substitute for food coloring.
-Use fruits, vegetables and spices are all natural colorants that you can use in your baking and recipes.
+Here’s everything you need to know about ways to substitute artificial dyes for natural food coloring.
+Fruits, vegetables and spices are all natural colorants that you can use in your baking and recipes.

 Our journey to avoid food dyes began many years ago when my daughter was just about 3 years old.
-You should read our story about how food dye almost ruined our lives.
+You should read our story about my daughter’s allergic reactions to synthetic food dyes.

-Something else to think about is the fact that a natural substitute for food coloring won’t have the same amount of brightness as food dye.
+Also, a natural sources for food coloring won’t have the same amount of brightness as food dye.
 A natural substitute will be in different shades.

-Here are some of our favorite ways to enjoy colored food with natural substitutes.
+Here are some of our favorite natural alternatives!

-Raspberries, Pure Beet Juice, Beet root powder, pure pomegranate juice, cranberry juice, tomatoes, cherries
+Raspberries, Pure Beet Juice, Beet root powder, pure pomegranate juice, cranberry juice, tomatoes, cherries, red cabbage

 Turmeric powder, saffron flowers, butternut squash